 Holsey gained notoriety when he flipped from Troy University to Buffalo on National Signing Day 2016, something he does “not regret” because of “how much football I learned in Buffalo,” he says.
-“Coach has coached guys like Golden Tate and Michael Floyd — just seeing that has really helped me with my confidence.”
+“Coach [Rob Ianello] has coached guys like Golden Tate and Michael Floyd — just seeing that has really helped me with my confidence.”

 As the season wore on, Holsey’s production mirrored that of his team’s.
 He had 75 or more receiving yards in four of his last five games, including a 143-yard, one touchdown performance against Western Michigan in that epic classic.